 Absolutely!
 Joining one of our weekend host teams, Kids Rock team or getting involved in many of the other ministries at RRC is an awesome ways to serve your church, and meet people while doing it!

-We also offer 20 different sports leagues, Celebrate Recovery Groups for hang-ups, habits and addictions, and a large variety of Red Rocks University classes throughout the year.
+We also offer 20 different sports leagues, Recover Groups for hang-ups, habits and addictions, and a large variety of Red Rocks University classes throughout the year.
 You can visit the “Get Involved” tab on the website, to see all the ways that you are able to get plugged in.